-1. "Discrimination or harassment": Discrimination or harassment on the basis of an individual's membership in a protected category, which, for students, includes race (including traits associated with race involving hair texture, Afro hairstyles and protective hairstyles such as braids, twists and locks), color, sex, sexual orientation, gender identity, religion, ancestry, national origin or disability.
+1. "Discrimination or harassment": Discrimination or harassment on the basis of an individual's membership in a protected category, which, for employees, includes race (including traits associated with race involving hair texture, Afro hairstyles and protective hairstyles such as braids, twists and locks), color, sex, sexual orientation, gender identity, age, religion, ancestry, national origin, genetic information or disability.
 2. "Discrimination": Treating individuals differently, or interfering with or preventing them from enjoying the advantages or privileges afforded to others because of their membership in a protected category.

 3. "Harassment": Oral, written, graphic, electronic or physical conduct relating to an individual's actual or perceived membership in a protected category that is sufficiently severe, pervasive or persistent so as to interfere with or limit that individual's ability to participate in the school unit's programs or activities by creating a hostile, intimidating or offensive environment.
-4. "Sexual harassment": Under Maine law, this means unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature in the following situations: - a.
-Submission to such conduct is made either explicitly or implicitly a term or condition of a student's educational benefits; - b.
-Submission to or rejection of such conduct by a student is used as the basis for decisions on educational benefits; or - c.
-Such conduct has the purpose and effect of substantially interfering with a student's academic performance or creates an intimidating, hostile or offensive environment.
+4. Under Title VII and under Maine law/regulations, sexual harassment is defined differently than under Title IX.
+Maine Human Rights Commission regulations define sexual harassment as conduct on the basis of sex which satisfies one or more of the following: - a.
+Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment; - b.
+Submission to or rejection of such conduct by an employee is used as the basis for employment decisions affecting the employee; or - c.
+Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile or offensive working environment.
 5. "Sexual orientation": Under Maine law, this means a person's "actual or perceived heterosexuality, bisexuality, homosexuality or gender identity or expression."
 6. "Gender identity": Under Maine law, this means "the gender-related identity, appearance, mannerisms or other gender-related characteristics of an individual, regardless of the individual's assigned sex at birth."
-7. "Complaint" is defined as an allegation that a student has been discriminated against or harassed on the basis of race (including traits associated with race involving hair texture, Afro hairstyles and protective hairstyles such as braids, twists and locks), color, sex, sexual orientation, gender identity, religion, ancestry, national origin or disability (and not otherwise addressed in the Title IX regulations and Section 3 of ACAA-R).
-8. "Retaliation": means intimidation, threats, coercion or discrimination for the purpose of interfering with any right or privilege secured by nondiscrimination laws.
+7. "Complaint" is defined as an allegation that an employee or other third party has been discriminated against or harassed on the basis of race (including traits associated with race involving hair texture, Afro hairstyles and protective hairstyles such as braids, twists and locks), color, sex, sexual orientation, gender identity, age, religion, ancestry, national origin, genetic information or disability (and in regard to sex, conduct not otherwise addressed in the Title IX regulations and Section 3 of ACAB-R).
+8. "Employee": Whenever the term "employee" is used in Section 2, it includes visitors or others who have a lawful basis to make a complaint of discrimination or harassment.
+9. "Retaliation:" "Retaliation means intimidation, threats, coercion or discrimination for the purpose of interfering with any right or privilege secured by nondiscrimination laws.